 For UCP 600 article 35 to apply, a nominated bank must first determine that the presentation is complying.
 To do that, it must have examined the documents.
-Even if it did not honour or negotiate, but still determined that the presentation complied, and the documents were lost in transit between the nominated bank and the issuing bank, the issuing bank should honour.
-Noting that the issuing bank will be at liberty to request copies of the presented documents prior to effecting honour.
+Even if it did not honour or negotiate, but still determined that the presentation complied, and the documents were lost in transit between the nominated bank and the issuing bank, the issuing bank must honour.
+In such circumstances, the issuing bank will be at liberty to request copies of the presented documents prior to effecting honour.

 - 1. Yes.
-The term is widely understood to mean that the documents should be forwarded to the issuing bank without any prior examination. - 2.
-No. However, unless the nominated bank is a confirming bank or has otherwise agreed with the beneficiary to honour or negotiate, there is no obligation on that bank to examine the documents, either of their own volition or as a result of a request from the beneficiary. - 3.
+As outlined in the Analysis, the term is widely understood to mean that the documents can be forwarded to the issuing bank without any prior examination. - 2.
+No. However, unless the nominated bank is a confirming bank or has otherwise agreed with the beneficiary to honour or negotiate, there is no obligation on that bank to examine the documents, either of their own volition or as a result of an agreement with the beneficiary. - 3.
 No. The documents can be sent to the issuing bank without prior examination.
-However, the issuing bank must follow UCP 600 sub-article 16 (c) (iii) (d). - 4.
+However, in the event of refusal of the documents, the issuing bank must follow UCP 600 sub-article 16 (c). - 4.
 No. As stated in UCP 600 article 2, a nominated bank can also be any bank in the case of a credit available with any bank. - 5.
-Yes, if the documents have been lost in transit under such circumstances, UCP 600 article 35 would apply, and the nominated bank could require the issuing bank to honour.
+Yes, if the documents have been lost in transit under such circumstances, UCP 600 article 35 would apply, and the issuing bank remains obligated to honour.

-The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission's Technical Advisers based on the facts under "QUOTE" above.
-They do not necessarily reflect the opinion of the ICC Banking Commission until the Banking Commission renders its approval or disapproval of these opinion(s) at the next scheduled meeting.
+The opinion(s) rendered on this query reflect the opinion of the ICC Banking Commission based on the facts under "QUOTE" above.